 With the energy prices rising and turmoil in parliament, this is an exceptionally worrying time for many, particularly if you have a disability or health condition, something that already raises the cost of living considerably.
 Here at Disability Horizons, we share tips on how you can save money on your energy bill and investigate what help and support is being provided by the main energy companies in the UK.

-Rishi Sunak has been appointed the new Prime Minister following Liz Truss’ resignation last week.
+Rishi Sunak was appointed the new Prime Minister in October 2022 following Liz Truss’ resignation.
 He has re-shuffled his cabinet but has kept Jeremy Hunt as Chancellor.

 The energy cap applies to the price energy companies are allowed to charge per unit of electricity and gas on standard tariffs.
 As it currently stands, for a typical household, this could mean paying around £2,500 a year.
 But a lot of households aren’t ‘typical’.
 Find out more below in our section on grants, schemes and other financial support.